This post may contain affiliate links which won’t change your price but will share some commission.

 - This recipe is a complete dinner all in one, with the turkey, pasta, and broccoli.
 Sometimes I serve another vegetable along with it, or I make a quick side salad, but most of the time I just serve it all by itself!

 - This dinner isn't full of empty calories!
 The turkey adds a lean protein and the broccoli lends green-veggie nutrition.
-Use a fiber-enriched pasta to minimize empty carbs.
+Use a whole wheat pasta (or fiber-enriched pasta) to minimize empty carbs.

 - The basil in this dish provides nutritional and medicinal benefits!
 Basil is actually rich in antioxidants, certain vitamins and minerals, and even has antibacterial properties!